erikaduan/erikaduan/README.md

 <br>

 ## :woman_technologist: Hi there!
-I am a ~~biologist~~ data scientist who is passionate about data science uplift in the public sector.
+I am a data scientist who is passionate about public sector data science uplift.
 I write R and Python programming tutorials, with a focus on data analysis, statistical modelling and machine learning.

 **To support my work, you can buy me a ~~coffee~~ pizza [here](https://www.buymeacoffee.com/erikaduan).**